Labour Force Survey - Labour Force Survey - quarterly data

 Duration of unemployment is the duration of the search for employment or the length of the period since leaving last job, whichever period is shorter.

-Long-term unemployed are persons who have been unemployed for one or more years.
+Long-term unemployed persons are persons who have been unemployed for one or more years.

-Long-term unemployment rate - ratio between the long-term unemployed persons and the economically active population.
+Long-term unemployment rate - long-term unemployed persons as percentage of the economically active population (labour force).

-Persons not in the labour force (inactive population) are persons aged 15 and over who were neither employed, nor unemployed during the reference period (incl. all persons aged below 15 or above 89 completed years).
+Persons not in the labour force (inactive population) are persons who were neither employed, nor unemployed during the reference period (incl. all persons aged below 15 or above 89 completed years).

-Discouraged persons are persons not in the labour force aged 15 - 74 years who want to work but not actively look for job, because they do not suppose to find suitable job.
+Discouraged persons are persons not in the labour force aged 15 - 74 years who want to work but are not actively looking for job, because they do not believe they will find suitable job.